Chandler was an accident

 - On the other hand, people who live in emotionally abuse homes as children are often overweight, particularly in adolescence, and then lose the weight once they move out of the house and away from the abusers.
 Since Monica didn't seem to have her weight yo-yo, but lost it all at once, when she was about 18 (she says it had to do with Chandler, but that doesn't have to be true, however, the fact that she lost it once and kept it off is an observable fact), didn't regain it, and clearly has self-esteem issues with her mother, who makes no secret of the fact that Ross is her favorite, this theory makes as much sense as the "eating disorder" theory.

-- Personally, I think it's fairly obvious that if she didn't have a fully-fledged eating disorder, she always had issues with food, whether she was fat or thin.
+- It's fairly obvious that if she didn't have a fully-fledged eating disorder, she always had issues with food, whether she was fat or thin.
 The whole 'I owe it to the chubby girl inside...I never let her eat' and the fact she chose a career of food preparation...

-- I doubt Monica had an eating disorder, considering the fact that she is portrayed as being extremely physically fit and very strong.
+- Monica didn't have an eating disorder, considering the fact that she is portrayed as being extremely physically fit and very strong.
 A strict but still healthy diet and a good exercise regimen can make it possible to lose that much weight in about a year, especially considering the fact that she was portrayed as being an extremely big eater before she lost weight.

 Rachel has a foot fetish.